menu

 Who can deny the importance of security for their website or online store?
 You may have already implemented some security measures, and you can feel quite complacent about it, but they are far from enough when we consider the security challenges.

-In recent years, even many leading websites and web apps faced a huge surge of security attacks on their websites.
-This is why it is important to update security best practices every once in a while and stay completely alert to safeguard the website from new and more sophisticated attacks.
+In recent years, even many leading websites and web apps have faced a huge surge of security attacks on their websites.
+This is why it is important to update security best practices occasionally and stay completely alert to safeguard the website from new and more sophisticated attacks.

-Are you interested to know how to make an app from scratch?
+Are you interested in learning how to make an app from scratch?
 Do you want to know all the major concerns that you need to address?
-Well, let's begin here with app security first.
+Well, let's begin with app security first.

-This post will explain the top web app security beginner checklist that you need to follow.
+This post will explain the top web app security beginner checklist you must follow.

-Web application security refers to a variety of processes, technologies, or methods for protecting web servers, web applications, and web services such as APIs from attack by Internet-based threats.
-Web application security is crucial to protecting data, customers, and organizations from data theft, interruptions in business continuity, or other harmful results of cybercrime.
+Web application security refers to various processes, technologies, or methods for protecting web servers, web applications, and web services such as APIs from attack by Internet-based threats.
+It is crucial to protect data, customers, and organizations from data theft, interruptions in business continuity, or other harmful results of cybercrime.

-Web application security products and policies strive to protect applications through measures such as web application firewalls (WAFs), multi-factor authentication (MFA) for users, the use, protection, and validation of cookies to maintain user state and privacy status, and various methods for validating user input to ensure it is not malicious before that input is processed by an application.
+Web application security products and policies strive to protect applications through measures such as web application firewalls (WAFs), multi-factor authentication (MFA) for users, the use, protection, and validation of cookies to maintain user state and privacy status, and various methods for validating user input to ensure it is not malicious before an application processes that input.

 1. SQL Injection

-Structured Query Language (SQL) is a programming language for databases that enables data retrieval and manipulation for relational databases.
-A SQL injection vulnerability falls under the larger group of unvalidated user inputs.
+Structured Query Language (SQL) is a programming language for databases that enables data retrieval and manipulation in relational databases.
+An SQL injection vulnerability is one of the larger groups of unvalidated user inputs.

 2. Cross-site Scripting (XSS)